Eshaancoding/VelvaProgrammingLanguage/README.md

 ## Todo:

+* Implement strings (PIE, some weird thing)

 * Enable arguments be classes
 	* The convert to LLVM Type should already be implemented
 	* in CompilationContext::getDefaultValue make sure you have default classes already
 		* shoudl give error if not default function

- Check if scoping really works
+* Check if scoping really works
 	* what if you declare two variables in a different scope?
 	* Check whether overloaded functions (both in classes and outside classes) work
 	* what if an argument to the function and then the same name is redeclared :(

-* Implement strings (PIE, some weird thing)
 * better error management (search for throw invalid argument and then go from there)

 * linter (treesitter)